-- Clutch size: range from 9 to 14 eggs.
-After 70 days or so the eggs should start to pip.
+- Clutch size: Ranges between 9 and 14 eggs.
+After 70 days or so, the eggs should start to pip.

-Boelen pythons are well-known to the local people of Papua, and particularly to the Dani and Lani tribes of the Baliem Valley and western highlands.
+- Boelen pythons are well-known to Papua’s local people, particularly to the Dani and Lani tribes of the Baliem Valley and western highlands.

-The Huli people call this same snake Dalapadi, and they regard it as a god.
-It is taboo to hunt or kill it.
-However, before Huli warriors would enter into battle, they would eat the snake.
-It was believed that by doing so special powers would be bestowed upon them.
+- The Huli people call this same snake Dalapadi, and they regard it as a god.
+Therefore, it is taboo to hunt or kill it.
+However, before Huli warriors entered into battle, they would eat the snake.
+It was believed that by doing so, special powers would be bestowed upon them.

 Their upperside color pattern is dark bluish-black or purplish-black (commonly iridescent with an oil-slick-like sheen).

-Their anterior part of the underside ranges from white to pale yellow.
+The anterior part of the underside of this snake ranges from white to pale yellow.
 The white extends up the flanks as a series of streaks.

 Its upper and lower lips are patterned with pale or whitish labial scales.

-Babies are a pristine burnt-red to orange, with their bodies covered with yellow to cream bands.
+Babies are pristine, burnt-red to orange, with their bodies covered with yellow to cream bands.
 Gradual black pigmentation presents itself as the neonate grows and sheds, though some form of the band remains.